flowstatechris/flowstatechris/README.md

-# Hey!
-I'm Chris - aka [flowstatechris][website] 👋
+# I'm Chris - aka [flowstatechris][website] 👋
-### I'm a Student, Programmer, Business Developer, and Artist!
+### I'm a Student, Programmer, and Artist!

-- 🌱 I’m currently learning how to build solutions using AWS!
+🧠 I’m currently learning how to build solutions using AWS!

-- 🌎 I’m looking to take over the world
-- 🥅 2022 Goals: Become more versatile.
+🥅 2022 Goals: Become more versatile.
-- ⚡ Fun fact: I am ambidextrous!

- ### "You have power over your mind, not outside events.
-Realize this, and you will find strength" - Marcus Aurelius

  Connect with me: